arskom/qxsoap/README.md

 Unpack a qooxdoo distribution in the qooxdoo folder, or create symlinks to one.
 It has to be there so your web browser can find it via the included web server.
-Then run ./generate.py source in the client folder and generate the client loader script.
+Then run ./generate.py source in the `demo/default` folder and generate the client loader script.

 Preparing the server